edsml-ger23/SEDD-Carbon-Accounting/README.md

 1. deliverables: In this folder, you can find answers to all your academic questions!
 It's home to the initial project plan, the final report, and some very pretty presentation slides.

-2. title: A simple folder, this only contains a toml file with the project name for record keeping purposes.
+2. title: A simple folder, this only contains a toml file with the project name for record-keeping purposes.

 3. ReforesTree: The heart of the code!
-And a folder named in honor of the project that provided the data for this effort, a database developed by Reiersen et al. (2022) to encourage "the fellow machine learning community to take on the challenge of developing low-cost, scalable, trustworthy and accurate solutions for monitoring, verification and reporting of tropical reforestation inventory."
-More info on their project available at https://github.com/gyrrei/ReforesTree.
+And a folder named in honor of the project that provided the data for this effort, a database developed by Reiersen et al. (2022) to encourage "the fellow machine learning community to take on the challenge of developing low-cost, scalable, trustworthy and accurate solutions for monitoring, verification, and reporting of tropical reforestation inventory."
+More info on their project is available at https://github.com/gyrrei/ReforesTree.

 ### The ReforesTree Folder